stevavoliajvar/stop_cloudflare/PEOPLE.md

+"One of many racist websites that Cloudflare has as clients.
+They will not terminate them.
+Cloudflare only blocks their critics, not the hate groups on their infrastructure." by [phyzonloop](https://twitter.com/phyzonloop/status/1275205368281513986)

 "you’ve placed your collector behind cloudflare, which apparently blocks developing countries, so customers in Africa can’t connect.
 There is no api captcha." by [figassis](https://twitter.com/figassis/status/1274841442003955712)

 "your community subdomain is down.
 I get a Cloudflare timeout error." by [syrslywastaken](https://twitter.com/SyrslyWasTaken/status/1274692071140536320)